Preparing for Application to the MOT Program on the Denton Campus of Texas Woman’s University

 - Math Sciences

 - A minimum of 20 hours of recent volunteer work under the immediate supervision of an occupational therapist.
-This must be done no more than 2 years before applying for permission to enroll in OT course work.
+This must be done within 2 years of applying for permission to enroll in OT course work.
 The applicant is responsible for arranging the volunteer experience and securing the recommendation materials from the School of OT at 940-898-2801.

-- The Admissions Committee meets approximately two weeks after the Interview.
-Students are recommended for acceptance on the basis of academic proficiency, ratings by clinical supervisor and interviewers, and ability to communicate well in writing.
+- Students are recommended for acceptance on the basis of academic proficiency, ratings by clinical supervisor and instructor reference, and ability to communicate well in writing.
 All applicants are notified in writing as to acceptance status.

-IF ACCEPTED INTO OCCUPATIONAL THERAPY COURSES PROOF OF IMMUNIZATION RECORD AND A BACKGROUND CHECK WILL BE REQUIRED.
+IF ACCEPTED INTO OCCUPATIONAL THERAPY COURSES PROOF OF IMMUNIZATION RECORD, A BACKGROUND CHECK, AND RANDOM DRUG SCREEN(S) WILL BE REQUIRED.

 Step 6: Apply to the Graduate School

-One semester before baccalaureate graduation pre-OT degree plan students apply for admission into the Graduate School https://www.applytexas.org/adappc/gen/c_start.WBX
+One semester before baccalaureate graduation BS to OT degree plan students apply for admission into the Graduate School: https://www.applytexas.org/adappc/gen/c_start.WBX

-Minimum requirements to apply from pre-OT into the MOT program in Denton
+Minimum requirements to apply to stay in the MOT program in Denton

 § Submission of an application to the Graduate School